sopra-fs23-group-12/4Bubbles_Client/README.md

   <br>
 </h6>
 <h6 align="center">
-  join a game; enter the room code displayed in the waiting room of the game you want to join.
+  Join a game; Enter the room code displayed in the waiting room of the game you want to join.
   <br>
   <br>
   <a href="https://github.com/soprafs22-group17"><img src="/readmepics/joingame.png" alt="joingame" width="200"></a>